 - Prescribed medications

-- Where will I stay during the program?You'll be staying in either Nelson or Nagel Hall, two of our residences for second year and upperclass students.
+Black & African American Pioneer Prep participants will stay in Nelson Hall.
+Latinx Pioneer Prep participants will stay in Nagel Hall.
+Both are on-campus residence halls for second year and upper-class DU students.
 Each building has suites that contain either two or four bedrooms with a shared common area and bathroom.
 For detailed lodging policies click here.